CHAPTER Rev 2400

 Rev 2401.01 “Affiliated group” means:

-as defined in RSA 77-E:3, II, for corporate enterprises; or
+Affiliated group as defined in RSA 77-E:3, II, for corporate

-non-corporate business enterprises, if the chain of business enterprises is
+A group of non-corporate business enterprises, if the chain of business

-connected through ownership with a common business enterprise, provided that:
+enterprises is connected through ownership with a common business enterprise,

 (1) The common parent business enterprise owns